USS Forrestal: 1975–1980

 Forrestal returned to Mayport on 26 October 1978.
 On 13 November, Forrestal commenced a four-month period of upkeep and repair known as an Extended Selected Restricted Availability (ESRA), to be conducted as the ship was moored alongside the carrier pier in Mayport.
 Forrestal ended 1978 as she had started it, moored to the carrier pier in Mayport.

 On 27 August 1979 Forrestal had to make an emergency deployment due to Hurricane David.
 It was feared the ship could be damaged and in turn damage the carrier pier as the storm surge from the hurricane thrust inland.
 Forrestal traveled through the main part of the storm and emerged in the eye briefly before coming out of the opposite side as the storm moved northwest along the east coast.
-The ship was manned with a skeleton crew and no aircraft.
+The ship carried a skeleton crew and no aircraft.